bstapleton/flashcards-laravel/README.md

 ## Flashcards

 Create flashcards of different types:
-1. statement - these have no answers to select, and just give you a fact/statement/whatever to digest
+1. statement - these give you a fact/statement/whatever to digest, you get to choose if the statement is true or false
-2. question - these have multiple answers and only one correct answer
+2. single - these have multiple answers and only one correct answer
-3. multiple-choice - these have multiple answers with two or more correct answers
+3. multiple - these have multiple answers with two or more correct answers

+Functionally 2 and 3 are pretty indistinguishable, though there's additional scoring logic applied (see below) for 3 vs 2.

 Flashcards have tags, which you can think of like subjects or topics.